deepikasrinivasans/Experiment--02-Implementation-of-combinational-logic-/README.md

 #### NOT Gate:
 The NOT gate is a fundamental digital logic gate.
 It has a single input and a single output.
 The output is the inverse of the input: if the input is high (1), the output is low (0), and vice versa.
 It's a basic building block in digital circuits, used for logic inversion.
 ## PROCEDURE:
+1. Create a New Project:
+   - Open Quartus and create a new project by selecting "File" > "New Project Wizard."
+   - Follow the wizard's instructions to set up your project, including specifying the project name, location, and target device (FPGA).

+2. Create a New Design File:
+   - Once the project is created, right-click on the project name in the Project Navigator and select "Add New File."
+   - Choose "Verilog HDL File" or "VHDL File," depending on your chosen hardware description language.

+3. Write the Combinational Logic Code:
+   - Open the newly created Verilog or VHDL file and write the code for your combinational logic.

+4. Compile the Project:
+   - To compile the project, click on "Processing" > "Start Compilation" in the menu.
+   - Quartus will analyze your code, synthesize it into a netlist, and perform optimizations based on your target FPGA device.

+5. Analyze and Fix Errors:*
+   - If there are any errors or warnings during the compilation process, Quartus will display them in the Messages window.
+   - Review and fix any issues in your code if necessary.
+   - View the RTL diagram.

+6.*Verification:
+   - Click on "File" > "New" > "Verification/Debugging Files" > "University Program VWF".
+   - Once Waveform is created Right Click on the Input/Output Panel > " Insert Node or Bus" > Click on Node Finder > Click On "List" > Select All.
+   - Give the Input Combinations according to the Truth Table amd then simulate the Output Waveform.
 ## PROGRAM:
 ```
 Developed by: Deepika.S